CISPA-SysSec/brand_impersonation/code/accounts_collection_and_analysis/README.md

 ##  Brand Impersonation: Social Media Profiles Data Collection and Analysis Readme File
 ## Dependencies and Installation

 Please refer to Pipfile for dependencies required for code usage.
+The code deployed used python version 3.9.6.

 The data storage is expected to install MongoDB for any storage or processing.

 ## Collecting Raw Dataset

+`` Pre-requisite ``
+Prior to running the below code, there are two pre-requisites:

+* `Installation of MongoDB`: The data are stored using MongoDB database.
+We suggest installing MongoDB as per your system requirement as instructed by MongoDB installation guide [link](https://www.mongodb.com/docs/manual/administration/install-community/)

+* `External API Setup`: The code uses three external services: APIFY [API](https://apify.com/), Klazify [API](https://www.klazify.com/), X Platform [API](https://developer.x.com/en/docs/twitter-api).
+These API are added as part of environment variable via `constants.py` at `class THIRD_PARTY_APIS` and at `class TWITTER_API_SUFFIX`.

-After installation of MongoDB following are the commands for performing data collection from various social media platforms.
+After installation of MongoDB and external API setup, following are the commands for performing data collection from various social media platforms.

 1. To create raw dataset based on keywords - Finding potential impersonation attacks